tdpreece/tdpreece.github.io/_posts/2016-07-23-developing-on-a-remote-server-using-pycharm.md

 ## Configure the interpreter
 File > Settings > Project > Project interpreter
-I cliked on the cog button at the end of the 'Project Interpreter' select box then clicked on 'Add remote' and configured the interpreter as shown below (I was using a virtualenv).
+I clicked on the cog button at the end of the 'Project Interpreter' select box then clicked on 'Add remote' and configured the interpreter as shown below (I was using a virtualenv).
 ![alt text](/assets/img/pycharm-configure-remote-python-interpreter.png)
 When developing in Python 2.7 on CentOS 6 servers I had to add the following line to my ~/.bashrc